phenotypic/ATACseq-Processor/README.md

 git clone https://github.com/phenotypic/ATACseq-Processor.git
 ```

-Before running, you must ensure that your reference genome and executable files are located in the the same directory as the script, and that your two ATAC-seq files are located in the `ATAC_paired` subdirectory.
-For example:
+Before running, you must ensure that the reference genome and executable files are located in the the same directory as the script, and that the two ATAC-seq files are located in the `ATAC_paired` subdirectory.
+See below:

 ```
 ATACseq-Processor